-Michigan’s Sex Offender Registry law is retroactive and captures certain convicted sex offenders whose offenses were committed before the laws were put into place.
+The Michigan Sex Offender Registry Laws are retroactive and captures certain convicted sex offenders whose offenses were committed before the laws were put into place.
 The challenges to the Sex Offender Registration Act are two fold, prior to 2011 and after 2011.

 The draft legislation HB5679 has only been introduced and will likely NOT be what eventually gets signed into law.